aaratidh/life-long-learning-/Nosql.md

 ###  MOngo DB
 - MongoDb is a cross-platform, document oriented datbase that provides, high performance, high availability, and easy scalability
 - MongoDb work on concept of collection and document
+- flexible to different cloud
+- self hostage
 - Table are like container (collection of dictionary)
 - We can add record interm of documnet
 - Each document is added like a dictionary